Introduction to Uncertainty

 Law of Propagation of Uncertainty

-For any differentiable function where are independent and random, the uncertainty is .
+For any differentiable function where are independent and random, the uncertainty is

-Want to derive the uncertainty equation for other operators and functions?
+In case you are curious what is, try plugging it into the Uncertainty Calculator :) Want to derive the uncertainty equation for other operators and functions?
 Check out Proofs.

-When first learning to propagate uncertainty, many students are taught to simply add fractional uncertainties in the case of multiplication, .
-This is an approximation that is quick to compute and works in many situations, but is less mathematically rigorous than the true formula, .
+When first learning to propagate uncertainty for multiplication, many students are taught to simply add fractional uncertainties, .
+This is an approximation that is quick to compute, but is actually an upper bound and is less mathematically rigorous than the true formula, .